OpenVPN/openvpn/doc/man-sections/vpn-network-options.rst

   address and subnet mask just as a physical ethernet adapter would be similarly configured.
-If you are attempting to connect to a remote ethernet bridge, the IP address and subnet should be set to values which would be valid on the the bridged ethernet segment (note also that DHCP can be used for the same purpose).
+If you are attempting to connect to a remote ethernet bridge, the IP address and subnet should be set to values which would be valid on the bridged ethernet segment (note also that DHCP can be used for the same purpose).

   This option, while primarily a proxy for the ``ifconfig``\(8) command,